 20(1), 23(9) and 33 of SEBI (LODR) Regulations, 2015 for the previous periods or events.
 Accordingly,

-BSE Limited has ordered for the freezing of promoters demat account.
-In this regard, the Company has
+the BSE Limited had ordered for the freezing of promoters demat account.
+In this regard, the Company

-already provided requisite clarifications to BSE Limited and has made its representation before BSE
+has already provided requisite clarifications to BSE Limited and has made its representation before

-Limited.
-The Company has made required compliances and has also raised the waiver request to BSE
+BSE Limited.
+The Company has also made the requisite compliances and already filed the waiver

 Except this, there were no changes during the financial year under review or subsequent to the closure